Toastjpg/CMPT474-Project/README.md

 # SFU Connect
-An Online Collaborative Learning Platform for students to connect and engage.
+An Online Collaborative Learning Platform built for students to connect and engage.

 ### Built With